Like death and taxes, there is one thing about being a legal entrepreneur that is predictable…

 5. Give your fears a voice.
 Talk to another lawyer, business owner or a trusted friend who has gotten through a plateau or two.
 Ask for reassurance.
 There’s nothing wrong with telling someone, “I’ve never done this before.
 I’m terrified.
 How do I get through this part?”
 More importantly, let yourself receive and internalize that reassurance when they do give it to you.
 Yes, you can do this.

-I’ll give you the NEXT set of 5 steps next week.
+I’ll give you the NEXT set of 5 steps in the next post.
 Meantime you’ve got a lot of things you can do to either start getting out of, or possibly even preventing, the entrepreneur’s inevitable business plateau.